-Downtown Seattle’s Elephant Car Wash to close permanently, sign will go to MOHAI
+Downtown Seattle’s Elephant Car Wash to close permanently; sign will go to MOHAI

 The company, which continues to operate 14 car wash locations around the Puget Sound region, cited crime, homelessness and drug use in and around the Battery Street location as the rationale for its closure.

-The site, owned by Clise Properties and located on a one-block stretch of Battery now formally known as Borealis Ave., rests in the middle of several in-progress high rise condominium towers and new Amazon office buildings.
+The site, owned by Clise Properties and located at Sixth Avenue and Battery Street and a one-block stretch now formally renamed Borealis Avenue, rests in the middle of several in-progress high rise condominium towers and new Amazon office buildings.
 The developer declined to comment on its plans for the triangle-shaped parcel.

 This article will be updated.